mcknightlabs/rtmup/_posts/2017-7-24-addiction.md

 <p><a href="http://www.nytimes.com/2010/03/18/fashion/18FITNESS.html">Hit</a> after <a href="https://www.nytimes.com/2017/01/09/well/live/hooked-on-our-smartphones.html">hit</a>.</p>

-<p>"People are carrying around a portable dopamine pump." – David Greenfield, assistant clinical professor of psychiatry at the University of Connecticut School of Medicine and founder of The Center for Internet and Technology Addiction.</p>
+<p>"People are carrying around a portable dopamine pump," <a href="https://www.nytimes.com/2017/03/13/health/teenagers-drugs-smartphones.html">says David Greenfield</a>, assistant clinical professor of psychiatry at the University of Connecticut School of Medicine and founder of The Center for Internet and Technology Addiction.</p>

+<p>Maybe you recognize there is a problem and try to do something about it.</p>

 <p>You sign off one site.
 You delete one app.
 Now where do you deposit your saved time?
 Probably somewhere else online.
 This has become normal life for most of us.
-We are caught in a web <a href="https://www.nirandfar.com/2012/07/the-art-of-manipulation.html">designed to keep us there</a>.</p>
+We are caught in webs <a href="https://www.nirandfar.com/2012/07/the-art-of-manipulation.html">designed to keep us there</a>.</p>

-<p>But we have a choice.</p>
+<p>I should know.
+For the last five years, I've been building these nets.
+I've been pushing dopamine.
+As a digital designer, it's my job to ensure web and app users enjoy their experiences.</p>

+<p>I also know that each of us – as a user – has a choice to make.</p>

+<p>Paul Graham explains it as picking between two approaches to living a "normal" life.</p>

 <blockquote>
 As the world becomes more addictive, the two senses in which one can live a normal life will be driven ever further apart.
 One sense of "normal" is statistically normal: what everyone else does.
 The other is the sense we mean when we talk about the normal operating range of a piece of machinery: what works best.
 These two senses are already quite far apart.
 Already someone trying to live well would seem eccentrically abstemious in most of the US.
 That phenomenon is only going to become more pronounced.
 You can probably take it as a rule of thumb from now on that if people don't think you're weird, you're living badly.